-The Coyote Canyon motorized route is an extreme trail specifically designated for rock crawler-type vehicles only.
-The recommended route is in a clockwise direction, up a small canyon and down another.
-Although it is only 0.65 miles long, it can easily take all day to navigate as refrigerator-sized boulders must be traversed.
-Only HEAVILY modified vehicles can make it through.
-This route provides rock crawler enthusiasts an opportunity to challenge both their rigs and skills in a unique setting.
+The Coyote Canyon motorized route is an extreme trail specifically designated for rock crawler-type vehicles.
+It provides rock-crawler-enthusiasts an opportunity to challenge both their rigs and skills in a unique setting.
+The recommended route is clockwise, up a small canyon and down another.
+Although the route is only 0.65 miles long, it can easily take all day to navigate the refrigerator-sized boulders and other obstacles.
+Only heavily modified vehicles can use this route.

 How to Obtain a Permit

 The Coyote Canyon gate will remain closed and locked to general public use.
-Registered users will be issued the combination and are required to lock the gates behind them as they enter or exit the canyon.
-The combination will be changed on a regular basis to limit access.
+Permitted users will be issued the combination and are required to lock the gates behind them as they enter or exit the canyon.
+The combination will be changed on a regular basis.

-1. Motorized use of Coyote Canyon will be on Fridays and Saturdays with only one registered group per day with a maximum of 7 vehicles per group.
+1. Motorized use of Coyote Canyon is allowed on Fridays and Saturdays, Feb.
+16 - Nov.
+30 with only one group per day with a maximum of seven vehicles per group.

-2. Only the route shown on the designated route map of Coyote Canyon may be used.
+2. Users must stay on the route shown on the designated route map of Coyote Canyon.
 There will be no travel in Kane Creek Wash outside the designated route.

-3. All motorized use of Coyote Canyon will be between the hours of 9 a.m. and 5 p.m.
-All vehicles must be off the route by 5 p.m.
+3. All motorized use of Coyote Canyon must be between the hours of 9 a.m. and 5 p.m.

-5. Only full sized, “rock crawling” vehicles will be allowed to use Coyote Canyon; no motorcycles, ATVs or UTVs.
+5. Only full sized, “rock crawling” vehicles are allowed in Coyote Canyon.
+Motorcycles, ATVs or UTVs are not allowed.

 8. Organized groups and/or commercial permittees may utilize Coyote Canyon, and are required to acquire a permit via www.recreation.gov.
 There will be no competitive use of Coyote Canyon.